waku-org/pm/FURPS/application/erc-20_testnet_token_for_rln_deposit.md

 ## Functionality

-1. Admin can mint tokens to any address.
+1. Contract owner can mint tokens to any address for free.
-2. Addresses can be white-listed to freely mint tokens to any address.
+2. White-listed wallet addresses can mint tokens to any address for free.
+3. Contract owner can add or remove wallet addresses to the white-list.
-3. Eth (Sepolia) is burnt to mint tokens to any address.
+4. Eth (Sepolia) is burnt to mint tokens to any address.

 ## Usability